accelero-cloud/appkernel/README.md

     print(f'going to create this user: {user}')
 ```

-or inspect the already persisted object:
+or inspect (and alter) the already persisted object:

 ```python
 @classmethod